Gao Region: History

-The Gao Region is part of Mali, the northern part that was separated and declared independent by the National Movement for the Liberation of Azawad (MNLA) during the Tuareg rebellion of 2012. ^{[needs rephrasing for better context]} After the 1st Battle of Gao, the MNLA lost control to Islamist militias.
+The Gao Region is part of northern Mali that was separated and declared independent by the National Movement for the Liberation of Azawad (MNLA) during the Tuareg rebellion of 2012. ^{[needs rephrasing for better context]} After the 1st Battle of Gao, the MNLA lost control to Islamist militias.
 Several other battles took place during the war, particularly in Gao.

 Administrative subdivisions

 For administrative purposes, the Gao Region is divided into three cercles: